Fort Loudoun Lake Tennessee

 fort loudoun lake

-Fort Loudoun Lake stretches across 55 miles of East Tennessee.
-It is named after Fort Loudoun, a British fort that was built in 1756 during the French and Indian War.
+Stretching 55 miles through East Tennessee, Fort Loudoun Lake is named after Fort Loudoun, a British outpost built in 1756 during the French and Indian War.
+Today, the lake is known for its mix of outdoor recreation, history, and lakeside living.

-Fort Loudoun Lake has a variety of activities such as fishing, boating, swimming, and water sports.
-The lake is home to over 50 species of fish including bass, crappie, bluegill, and catfish.
-There are several public boat ramps and marinas located around the lake, making it easy for boaters to access the water.
+Fort Loudoun Lake is a favorite for fishing, boating, swimming, and water sports.
+Anglers can reel in more than 50 species of fish, including bass, crappie, bluegill, and catfish.
+With numerous public boat ramps and marinas located around the shoreline, boaters have easy access to the water for everything from kayaking to full-day cruising.

 Click here to see real estate listings near Fort Loudoun Lake.